 To implement the changes we need to reload the firewall with:

 Finally, you can list the rules with:

-Congratulation’s!
-You have successfully configure Firewall.
-Thanks for using this tutorial for installing firewalld on CentOS 7 system.
-For additional help or useful information, we recommend you to check the official firewalld website.
+Congratulations!
+You have successfully configured Firewall.
+Thanks for using this tutorial for installing FirewallD on CentOS 7 system.
+For additional help or useful information, we recommend you check the official FirewallD website.